biologist79/ESPuino/README.md

 * if MQTT=yes, set the IP or hostname of the MQTT-server accordingly and check the MQTT-topics (states and commands)
 * if Neopixel enabled: set NUM_LEDS to the LED-number of your Neopixel-ring and define the Neopixel-type using `#define CHIPSET`
 * If you're using Arduino-IDE please make sure to change ESP32's partition-layout to `No OTA (2MB APP/2MB Spiffs)` as otherwise the sketch won't fit into the flash-memory.
 * Please keep in mind that working SD is mandatory.
 Unless `SD_NOT_MANDATORY_ENABLE` is not set, Tonuino will never fully start up if SD is not working.
 Only use `SD_NOT_MANDATORY_ENABLE` for debugging as for normal operational mode, not having SD working doesn't make sense.
-Even if only webradio-mode is intended, SD would be used to backup RFID-tag-learnings (/backup.txt).
+Even if only webradio-mode is intended, SD would be used to backup RFID-tag-learnings (/backup.txt) or JSON-file-index (files.json).
 * If you want to monitor battery's voltage, make sure to enable `MEASURE_BATTERY_VOLTAGE`.
 Use a voltage-divider as voltage of a LiPo is way too high for ESP32 (only 3.3V supported!).
 For my tests I connected VBat with a serial connection of 130k + 390k resistors (VBat(+)--130k--X--390k--VBat(-)).
 X is the measure-point where to connect the GPIO to.
 If using Lolin D32 or Lolin D32 pro, make sure to adjust both values to 100k each and change GPIO to 35 as this is already integrated and wired fixed.
 Please note: via GUI upper and lower voltage cut-offs for visualisation of battery-voltage (Neopixel) is available.
 Additional GUI-configurable values are interval (in minutes) for checking battery voltage and the cut off-voltage below whose a warning is shown via Neopixel.
 * If you're using a headphone-pcb with a [headphone jack](https://www.conrad.de/de/p/cliff-fcr1295-klinken-steckverbinder-3-5-mm-buchse-einbau-horizontal-polzahl-3-stereo-schwarz-1-st-705830.html) that has a pin to indicate if there's a plug, you can use this signal along with the feature `HEADPHONE_ADJUST_ENABLE` to limit the maximum headphone-voltage automatically.
 As per default you have to invert this signal (with a P-channel MOSFET) and connect it to GPIO22.